apache/arrow/docs/source/developers/guide/index.rst

   `How to contribute to Apache Arrow Cookbook <https://github.com/apache/arrow-cookbook/blob/main/CONTRIBUTING.md>`_ located in the Apache Arrow Cookbook repository.

-You can also welcome take a look at :ref:`other-resources` section.
+You are also welcome to take a look at :ref:`other-resources` section.

 **We want to encourage everyone to contribute to Arrow!**